 Ingredients:

-200g channa dal/ split chickpea, soaked for 3 hours and drained
+1 cup or 200g channa dal/ split chickpea, soaked for 3 hours and drained

 3 green chilies